Luchador/GUD/assets/obseg/stan/readme.md

 3 = Ladder

 ## Footer
 After the tile list is a standard footer.
-This consists of 2 null pointers (8 bytes of zero), followed by an 8 character zero terminated string "unstric", followed by 4 more null points (16 bytes of zero).
+This consists of an 8 character zero terminated string "unstric", followed by 4 null points (16 bytes of zero).